All You Need to Know About Managing Bowel Leakage

 Hemorrhoids - Herommoids can keep the muscles around the anus from fully closing, which lets small amounts of stool and/or mucus leak out.

 Rectal Prolapse - Rectal prolapse, which causes the rectum to drop down through the anus, can also keep the muscles from closing completely and releases stool or mucus.

 People who are not physically active and spend many hours a day sitting or lying down may be holding a lot of stool in their rectums.
 In these cases, liquid stool sometimes leaks around more solid stool.

 Similar to urinary incontinence, there are ways to help manage bowel incontinence, which can include medical diagnosis and treatment, medications, support groups and the use of absorbent products such as briefs, underwear as well as guards.

 Best Adult Briefs & Diapers

 Using the right products to contain potential leaks is essential to living a confident life outside the house.
 NorthShore.com recommends using plastic-backed, tab-style briefs for individuals with heavier incontinence.
 The exterior of the tab-style briefs helps in more than one way.
 Tab-style adult diapers with a plastic exterior are best for odor containment and also for resisting sagging.
 For those worried about leaks around the legs, briefs usually provide a tighter, more secure fit than underwear.
-Top-rated NorthShore Supreme Lite Briefs and Supreme Color Collection Briefs are two options known for their performance containing bowel incontinence.
+Top-rated NorthShore Supreme Lite Briefs, Supreme Color Collection Briefs and MEGAMAX Adult Diapers are options known for their performance containing bowel incontinence.

 For moderate bowel leakage, a liner such as NorthShore DynaDry Supreme may be all that is needed for day and night protection.
 It is uniquely designed for both bowel and urinary incontinence.
 The contoured liner is great for "catching" bowel movements in the back as well as urinary leaks in the front.